safenetwork/tutorials.safedev.org/website-with-comments/README.md

 In this tutorial, you will learn how to **enable comments on your SAFE website**!

+We built two comments plugin: one for **permanent comments** and the other for **editable comments**.

-We built a comments plugin that lets people comment on content using their [public name](https://api.safedev.org/dns/).
-It can be added to any HTML page.
-It also enables the website owner to delete comments and block users.
+Both plugins let people comment on content using their [public name](https://api.safedev.org/dns/).
+They also enable the website owner to delete comments and block users.

 #### Contents